kimrojas/Ubuntu-setup/WSL_setup.md

-# WSL2 Ubuntu 20.04 LTS setup guide
+# WSL 2 Ubuntu 20.04 LTS setup guide
 This is a step-by-step guide to configure Ubuntu through WSL.
 The contents are:
 1. Windows preparation for WSL 2